 In our experience, the type of people it attracts and who go far in the industry really lean towards the extrovert side of the spectrum.
 There’s so many meetings, events and happenings in the media world, that it’s a socialiser’s dream.

-Because, when they are not writing mega long Powerpoint decks or incredibly complicated media schedules, that’s where most media buying types seem to spend the vast majority of their time.
+Because, when they are not writing mega long Powerpoint decks or incredibly complicated media schedules, that’s where most media buying types seem to spend most of their time.

-And you know what, to be honest, if that’s what it takes to get the work done, it’s not the worst thing in the world.
+To be fair, if that’s what it takes to get the work done, it’s not the worst thing in the world.

-But bear in mind that as a client, your media spend is for sure the largest part of your marketing budget.
-And the fact that the people responsible for spending that live in a world of overcompensating details or a high adrenalin social whirl, well, that is not normal.
+Remember, as the client, your media spend is the largest part of your marketing budget.
+And the fact that the people responsible for spending that live in a world of overcompensating details or a high adrenalin social whirl, well, that’s not normal.